gtech-mulearn/Softnotions-internship/README.md

 - **GET /books/:id**: Get details of a specific book
 - **PUT /books/:id**: Update details of a specific book
 - **DELETE /books/:id**: Delete a specific book

-## Contributing

-Contributions are welcome!
-Feel free to open issues or pull requests for any improvements or new features you'd like to see implemented.

 ## License